Barr, Luke: *1968

 - Escoffier eventually repaid money to the Savoy company.

-- The matter was settled quietly, avoiding a public scandal that might damage the hotel’s reputation. - 5.
-Their Comeback
+- The matter was settled quietly, avoiding a public trial that might damage the hotel’s reputation.

 Despite the scandal, their reputations survived.

-They later helped create the Ritz Paris and worked with the Carlton Hotel Company to open the legendary The Ritz London.
+They later helped establish the Ritz Paris and went on to open The Ritz London, cementing their legacy in luxury hospitality.